Modeling and Analysing Respondent Driven Sampling as a Counting Process: Introduction

-The most fundamental problem inference in RDS needs to address is biased sampling (such as over-sampling participants with many acquaintances) which might cause, e.g., the sample mean to be biased away from the true prevalence of the disease.
-Ideally, the best way to address biased sampling is to stratify the sample into different degree-classes: this is done by measuring each participant's degree and estimating the prevalence as
+The most fundamental inferential problem in RDS is biased sampling, such as oversampling participants with many acquaintances.
+This biases population estimates towards the state of these highly connected participants.
+The best way to address biased sampling is to stratify the sample into different degree classes; this is done by measuring each participant's degree, and estimating the prevalence, $H$, as a weighted average,

 where $\{f_k\}_{k\geq 1}$ is the degree distribution of the population, and $\widehat{p_k}$ is the estimator of $p_k$, the prevalence within degree class $k$.
-However, this is not usually possible because the real degree distribution of the population is not known; moreover, when only using the observed degrees the degree distribution is, in fact, unidentifiable.
-Denoting the degree-dependent sampling probability by $\pi_k$ it is clear that it is possible to estimate only the product $ \pi_k f_k$, not $\pi_k$ and $f_k$ separately.
-Current RDS studies attempt to rectify this problem by resorting to a set of assumptions which model recruitment as a \emph{homogenous} random walk and culminate with the assumption that the sampling probability is proportional to degree, i.e. $ \pi_k \sim k$.
-Based on this assumption currently RDS researchers apply inverse-degree weighting as a substitute for inverse-probability weighting (i.e., a Horvitz-Thompson estimator \cite{Horvitz_HT}).
+This is not usually possible, however, because the real degree distribution of the population, $f_k$, is not known; moreover, when using only the observed degrees, or order of recruitment, the degree distribution is not identifiable.
+Denoting the degree-dependent sampling probability of an individual by $\pi_k$, it is possible to estimate only the probability of recruitment ($ \pi_k f_k$), but not $f_k$ and $\pi_k$ separately.
+Current RDS studies attempt to rectify this problem by modeling recruitment as a \emph{homogenous} random walk, which culminates in the assumption that the sampling probability is proportional to degree, i.e., $ \pi_k \propto k$.
+Under this assumption the current inverse-degree weighting is in fact an inverse-probability estimator, i.e., a Horvitz--Thompson estimator \citep{Horvitz_HT}.